Veikkosuhonen/astro_stacking/README.md

 ## Conclusion

 In this study we developed an image stacking astrophotography software that can be used to overcome some of the SNR limitations of a DSLR on a fixed tripod.
 The methods we developed provided partial success but results showed that more work is needed to fix some of bigger issues in the current version.
-The poor performance of the star aligment is the primary problem that will be improved in future versions.
-The option to use dark frames will also be incorporated to improve the noise reduction method.
+The poor performance of the star aligment is a significant problem in our method that will be improved in future versions.
+The option to use dark frames will also be incorporated to deal with the general noise.
+More research on the astrophotography imaging setup should also be done to improve the quality.

 ### Reflection

 Doing this study was a very fun and educative experience.
 However, if I were to do something similar again I should focus more on research early on, instead of diving straight into practise.
 I did not have any real experience with DSLRs let alone astrophotography, so I made a lot of mistakes and the images used in the study were not as good as they could have been.
-I also made a lot of assumptions about the theoretical parts which I had to correct later when I spent time on research.
+I made a lot of assumptions about the theoretical parts which I had to correct later when I spent time on research.
+My time management was not very good as I had to rush the report writing and research.
+But overall I had fun and the project got me interested in astrophotography and signal processing in general.

 ## References

-TODO

 @article{BEROIZ2020100384,
     title = {Astroalign: A Python module for astronomical image registration},